Sp00p64/DiscordRAT/README.md

 Availaible commands are :
+--> !message = Show a message box displaying your text / Syntax  = "!message example" --> !shell = Execute a shell command /Syntax  = "!shell whoami" --> !webcampic = Take a picture from the webcam
+--> !windowstart = Start logging current user window (logging is shown in the bot activity) --> !windowstop = Stop logging current user window
---> !message = Show a message box displaying your text / Syntax  = "!message example" --> !shell = Execute a shell command /Syntax  = "!shell whoami" --> !window = Get infected computer user current active window --> !voice = Make a voice say outloud a custom sentence / Syntax = "!voice test" --> !admincheck = Check if program has admin privileges --> !sysinfo = Gives info about infected computer
+--> !voice = Make a voice say outloud a custom sentence / Syntax = "!voice test" --> !admincheck = Check if program has admin privileges --> !sysinfo = Gives info about infected computer